-6.10 Exam Remark
+Exam Remark 6.10

 If you are unsuccessful in a core CPA preparatory course exam, you can request a remark of the exam via My CPA Portal within three business days of receiving the final course grade.
 Exam remark requests will not be accepted outside this time frame and only those who were unsuccessful in the course can request an exam remark.
 An exam remark does not apply to non-core courses.
-The exam remark fee is \$100 + GST and will only be refunded if the final course mark changes to a pass because of the remark.
+The fee for an exam remark is posted on our website, and will only be refunded if the final course mark changes to a pass because of the remark.
 If a credit card is used for payment, the credit card surcharge applied will not be refunded.